Media Training + Martial Arts: Secrets to Become A Media Star

 I only know that I do know and I’m grateful and fulfilled.
 I don’t know how I can be exactly who I am that I can be relaxed and who I am.
 And that people resonate and respond to that.
 I only know that I am now and I’m grateful and fulfilled.
 They don’t know how I can do zoom and video and podcast in media and Facebook live and Instagram.
 And be myself and get my message out there and have the kind of clients and customers.
 And sales that I want.
 I only know that I do now and I am grateful and fulfilled.
 I don’t know how I can bring in the exact amount of money and maybe actually three times more money.
 That I need to help my family and help others and be able to give enough away to feel comfortable.

 I only know that I do now and I’m grateful and fulfilled I don’t know how I can find exactly.
 What I need to do on this earth at this time to be of maximum good in the world.
 They only know that I do now and I’m grateful and fulfilled.
 And then take a breath and even expand more deeply into whatever that is just you feel the expansion.
 Of all the molecules of your body and then we’re going to unwind, unwind, unmind any doubts.
-Any fears anything that’s holding us baCK unwind, unwind, unwind any kind of experiences that have happened before us unwind.
+Any fears anything that’s holding us back unwind, unwind, unwind any kind of experiences that have happened before us unwind.
 Unwind, unwind and then rewind, rewind, rewind with this new experience relaxation the sense of fun this excitement.
 In the future that anything is possible rewind, rewind, rewind and this is where your DNA is actually changing.

 So if there’s images and thoughts and feelings that are coming in just notice them now make note of them.
 Later this is part of your guidance just let all of that come in and then take another breath.
 And when you’re ready you can open your eyes and come baCK to the room.